dzhao2019/Eukfinder/README.md

 A step-by-step tutorial on installation.

-Note: We are working to making DeepMicrobes available on Bioconda, so that this tutorial may be frequently updated.
+Note: We are working to making Eukfinder available on Bioconda, so that this tutorial may be frequently updated.

 ### 1. Clone this repository